Skip to main content

 What Causes Thumb Duplication?

-Thumb duplication happens before a baby is born.
+Thumb duplication develops before a baby is born.
 When a baby's hands are first forming, they are shaped like mittens.
 Then the fingers split.
 An extra split can result in thumb duplication.
 The reason this happens is not known.
 It is not caused by anything a mother did or did not do while pregnant.

 Who Gets Thumb Duplication?